-I was not in a good place, that's for sure.
+"I was not in a good place, that's for sure."

-Following this diagnosis, my life was turned upside down.
-Most days, I was exhausted.
-On a really good day, I was able to take a short walk.
-Obviously, I couldn't work steadily anymore at that point.
-I tried to volunteer a couple times a week, but after 2 or 3 hours, I would just be completely spent.
+After his diagnosis, Randy described his life as having been turned upside down, with a good day being one where he could take a short walk.
+"Obviously, I couldn't work steadily anymore at this point," said Randy.
+"I tried to volunteer a couple of times a week, but after two or three hours, I would just be completely spent."

-When I discovered Mymee, I was 315 pounds, and sick all the time.
-I was unable to work; suffering from chest pains, constant nausea, diarrhea, and difficulty moving and forming sentences.
-My goals going into the program were to regain energy so that I could exercise and lose weight and ultimately return to work.
+When Randy discovered Mymee, he "was 315 pounds and sick all the time."
+Chest pain, persistent nausea, diarrhea, difficulty moving and forming sentences made it impossible for Randy to work.
+"My goals going into the program were to regain energy so that I could exercise and lose weight and ultimately return to work."

-Part of the success of Mymee for me, was that I started to clearly see the connection between triggers, my energy level and pain level.
-Within two weeks of starting the program, I noticed that my bowel movements were becoming more regular.
-Then, the next week, my nausea had improved.
-This was a huge win for me because I was used to feeling nauseous after every meal, which made my appetite erratic and probably led to some of my low energy issues.
+Randy started feeling like himself again."Part of the success of Mymee for me was that I started to clearly see the connection between triggers, my energy level, and pain level," explained Randy.
+Within two weeks of starting the program, Randy noticed his bowel movements were becoming more regular.
+Then, the next week, his nausea had improved.
+"This was a huge win for me because I was used to feeling nauseous after every meal, which made my appetite erratic and probably led to some of my low energy issues."

-"It was such an amazing feeling to get off of the cycle of fatigue and depression and really feel like I was doing something for myself.
+"It was such an amazing feeling to get off of the cycle of fatigue and depression and really feel like I was doing something for myself."

 For Randy, looking at the data in the Mymee mobile app provided an additional source of inspiration.
 "It was helpful to look back and see how far I'd come," he said.
 "The structure of my day had changed; I was waking up at 7:15 AM with no need for a nap during the day."
 Randy also tracked his walking and productivity.